martin-ueding/multiimage/README.markdown

 ### single filename

 Call it with a single image file.

+	multiimage physik111-03-korrigiert+2.jpg

 It assumes that your images are numbered like this:

 	physik111-03-korrigiert+1.jpg
 	physik111-03-korrigiert+2.jpg